seedifferently/apidocs-v4/source/includes/_clientlibraries.md

 # Client Libraries
 To simplify authorization and access to the PokitDok API, we provide client libraries for a number of programming languages.
-These libraries offer full access to the PokitDok API with a minimum of code, usually just a few lines.
+These libraries offer full access to the PokitDok API with minimal code, usually just a few lines.
 These libraries are hosted on
 [PokitDok's Github repo](https://github.com/pokitdok).